There is no single best flying view in Montenegro.

 When Kotor may be the right answer

-Kotor may be the right answer when enclosed Bay drama is exactly what you want.
+Kotor may be the right answer when enclosed Bay drama is exactly what you want, not merely because Kotor is the famous name.

 It is especially strong when:

-Beauty is partly subjective, but comparison can still be useful and concrete.
+Beauty is partly subjective, but the comparison can still stay concrete.

-Those questions keep the page human and truthful without collapsing into vague scenic adjectives or fake universal rankings.
+Those questions keep the choice human and truthful without collapsing into vague scenic adjectives or fake rankings.
+They also protect the portfolio boundary: Beauty compares scenic feeling, Kotor answers Bay-specific local intent, and the country guide answers broader Montenegro questions.

 Choose the right next route